-Effective Study Tips for Engineering Students
+Effective Study Tips for Students Pursuing Engineering

 Calling engineering a sought-after career choice in India would be an understatement of massive proportions.
 It is a more of a frenzied craze that has survived and escalated through the decades.
 Even though a majority of students (and their parents) pass out of school with a single-minded focus of getting into a reputed engineering college, not many are prepared for the gruelling curriculum that awaits them.
 The rewarding career and handsome paycheck come in later.
 First, you have to brace yourself for the demanding field of study that engineering can be.
 These effective tips will help you sail through overwhelming amount of work, semester after semester:

 Pay Attention in Class, Take Notes

 Understand that your days of being spoon fed are behind you.
 In college, especially when pursuing a professional degree like engineering, it all boils down how much knowledge you can soak up in every class.
 So, the most important step to success is to be present in class, physically and mentally.
 Keep your course books handy, and highlight important points or pages with a pen or page marker.
 At the end of the day, make notes for each class you attended using a mix of materials from textbooks, teachers’ notes, and reference books.
 These notes will be invaluable when you start preparing for your exams.